ethereum/c-kzg-4844/README.md

 ### Parallelization

 Interface functions in C-KZG-4844 are single-threaded for simplicity, as implementing multi-threading across multiple platforms can be complex.

+### Batched verification

 For processing multiple blobs, `verify_blob_kzg_proof_batch` is more efficient than calling `verify_blob_kzg_proof` individually.
 In CI tests, verifying 64 blobs in batch is 53% faster per blob than verifying them individually.
 For a single blob, `verify_blob_kzg_proof_batch` calls `verify_blob_kzg_proof`, and the overhead is negligible.

-## Benchmarking
+### Benchmarks

 C-KZG-4844 does not include C benchmarks; however, some bindings (Go, Java, and Rust) have their own benchmarks.
 Including benchmarks in the bindings offers a more realistic performance estimate, as C-KZG-4844 is not expected to be used outside of the bindings.

+### Why C?

+The primary reason for choosing C is because [blst](https://github.com/supranational/blst), the BLS12-381 signature library we wanted to use, is mostly written in C. Creating bindings for all the higher-level languages we wanted to support is relatively straightforward and well-documented in C. We were concerned that using blst with another language, like Rust, and then building bindings on top of it would introduce too much overhead.
+Furthermore, the C toolchain is ubiquitous, and it would be somewhat awkward for all the bindings to have a Rust dependency.